 A: Candidates with suitable qualifications and experience are shortlisted for interviews, and forms are sent to the nominated referees.
 You will be asked to attend a two-day interview process in Wellington (VSA will contribute to your travel costs), where you will attend two separate interviews and be given information about VSA, volunteering and the assignment.

 A: You must be a New Zealand citizen or permanent resident and be currently living in New Zealand.
 (Australian citizens living in New Zealand are also eligible to apply).
 Ideally, you will have lived in New Zealand for at least two years.

 A: The requirements for volunteers to have a couple of years’ work experience and relevant qualifications means it is unusual to send anyone under the age of 25.
 For insurance purposes the upper age limit is 75.

 A: For our long-term assignments we regularly place couples overseas, but for assignments of less than six months this is not possible.
 With long-term assignments, the accompanying partner will often find voluntary work in the local community.
 Occasionally assignments may be available for both partners in the same location.
 Accompanying partners must also complete an application form and go through VSA’s selection and briefing process.
 Like volunteers, accompanying partners must have either have NZ permanent residence or NZ citizenship.

 A: As a VSA volunteer you don't receive a salary.
 However, you do receive a living allowance which is adequate to support a modest lifestyle, covering food, local travel, communication and other costs.
 It will not stretch to cover luxuries, and you will not be able to save large amounts of money or meet financial commitments at home, such as mortgage repayments.
 VSA will cover accommodation costs, and you’ll receive establishment, rest and respite, and resettlement grants.
 VSA will provide return flights and arrange visas and permits.
-VSA also provides comprehensive insurance cover.
+VSA also provides comprehensive travel insurance cover.